simonhaenisch/prettier-plugin-organize-imports/readme.md

 ### `organizeImportsSkipDestructiveCodeActions`

-If you don't want destructive code actions (like removing unused imports), you can enable the `organizeImportsSkipDestructiveCodeActions` option via your Prettier config.
+If you don't want destructive code actions (like removing unused imports), you can enable the `organizeImportsSkipDestructiveCodeActions` option in your Prettier config.
 For example:

 ```js
 // This is the configuration file for Prettier, the auto-formatter: